kimbasabingoye/kattis/README.md

 Problems are solved mainly with C++.

 ### Compilation
-You can compile the source code by using make like this:
+You can compile the source code **src.cpp** by using make like this:
 ```
-make src
+gcc -o src src.cpp

 ```
-Where the solution file name is src.cpp
+Where src.cpp is the solution file name

 ### Execution
 You execute the program by typing the command below.
 The **in** argument is the file that contain the test cases